statlink/CompositionalData/CompositionalData.md

 -   `r pkg("Compack")`: Regression methodologies with compositional covariates, including (1) sparse log-contrast regression with compositional covariates by [Lin et al. (2014)](https://academic.oup.com/biomet/article-abstract/101/4/785/1775476?redirectedFrom=fulltext&login=false), and (2) sparse log-contrast regression with functional compositional predictors by [Sun et al. (2020)](https://projecteuclid.org/journals/annals-of-applied-statistics/volume-14/issue-3/Log-contrast-regression-with-functional-compositional-predictors--Linking-preterm/10.1214/20-AOAS1357.full).

+-   `r pkg("DirichletReg")`: The package implements Dirichlet regression models.

 -   `r pkg("FLORAL")`: Log-ratio lasso regression for continuous, binary, and survival outcomes with compositional features by [Fei et al. (2023)](https://www.biorxiv.org/content/10.1101/2023.05.02.538599v1).

 -   `r pkg("ocomposition")`: Regression model where the response variable is a rank-indexed compositional vector (non-negative values that sum up to one and are ordered from the largest to the smallest).
 Parameters are estimated in the Bayesian framework using MCMC methods.
 The relevant paper is [Rozenas (2012)](https://www.jstor.org/stable/23260174)

+-   `r pkg("zoid")`: Fits Dirichlet regression and zero-and-one inflated Dirichlet regression with Bayesian methods implemented in Stan.
+These models are sometimes referred to as trinomial mixture models; covariates and overdispersion can optionally be included.

 ### Bioiformatics related packages